16 Weeks Pregnant: The 16th Week Of Pregnancy

 Your uterus is continuing to grow and weighs approximately 8 ½ ounces (¼ kg).
 Your placenta is also growing, and your body is producing an increased amount of amniotic fluid that helps protect your baby during your pregnancy.
 Right now your body has about 7 ½ ounces (.2 kg) of amniotic fluid surrounding your baby.

 When you are pregnant, your blood volume increases by 30- 50%, resulting in more blood circulation through your body.* This increase in blood circulation causes your face to be brighter.
 Your body is also producing hormones that cause your oil glands to work in over-drive, leaving your face shiny.
 Both of these things can result in a “pregnancy glow.”
 If your skin becomes too oily, you can use an oil free cleanser to clean your face.
 Other than that, just smile and enjoy your glow!

 Pregnancy Week 16: How big is your baby?

 By the end of week 16, your baby is approximately 5.31 inches (13.5 cm) (CRL) and weighs 2 ½ ounces (.07 kg).*

 Pregnancy Week 16: What is happening with your baby?

-Your baby is preparing himself/herself for a growth spurt over the next several weeks.
-Your baby’s head is more erect now than it has been in the previous weeks of pregnancy.
-His/her ears and eyes are situated in their final positions.
-These three things are giving your baby a more “normal” appearance than he/she has had up to this point.
+Your baby is preparing for a growth spurt over the next several weeks.
+Your baby’s head is more erect now than it has been in previous weeks.
+The ears and eyes are also situated in their final positions, giving your baby a more identifiable appearance.

-Several of the more complicated body systems are also beginning to function including your child’s urinary and circulatory system.
+Several of the more complicated body systems are also beginning to function, including your baby’s urinary and circulatory systems.
 Your baby’s heart pumps around 25 quarts of blood per day.
-However, by week 40 this amount will increase to 1,900 quarts per day!*
+However, by week 40 this amount will increase to 1,900 quarts per day!

 Pregnancy Week 16: What should you plan for this week?